lee-lindley/github_blog/_posts/2022-04-30-perl_dbd_oracle_clob.md

 # Running Data Through Perl

 *Perl* is fantastic as a scripting language.
 But like all scripting languages it has some overhead costs.
-It isn't the bytecode which is pretty efficient.
+It isn't the bytecode, which is pretty efficient.
 The overhead is in the data structures which are fat pigs.
 If you look at the underlying structure of a *Perl* *scalar* variable, you will find multiple pointer and length members.
 For example it has a place to store an integer, a floating point number and a string among others.
 There is a lot of wasted space for any given scalar object.